laravel/docs/cache.md

 	Cache::extend('mongo', function($app) {
 		return Cache::repository(new MongoStore);
 	});

+Once your extension is complete, simply update your `config/cache.php` configuration file's `driver` option to the name of your extension.

 If you're wondering where to put your custom cache driver code, consider making it available on Packagist!
 Or, you could create an `Extensions` namespace within your `app` directory.
 However, keep in mind that Laravel does not have a rigid application structure and you are free to organize your application according to your preferences.